 Scholarly Journals vs. Popular Magazines

 The word "periodical" refers to magazines, newspapers, and scholarly journals.
-Newspapers and popular magazines like People, or Road and Track, are familiar to everyone.
+Newspapers and popular magazines like The Oregonian, People, or Road and Track, are written for the general public.
 Scholarly journals (also called academic, professional, or peer-reviewed journals), are written by experts for other experts.
 They are considered more authoritative than most other sources, because each article is written by experts and reviewed by a panel of experts from the same field before publication.
 In-depth research will usually require you to find scholarly journal articles on your subject.

 Use everyday language